logo

 Results

 1. Higher first-action rate after onboarding.
 The redesign gives every user a clear next step instead of leaving them in open exploration immediately after assessment.
-Based on the testing pattern, I would expect the percentage of users who start a meaningful activity in their first session to rise to roughly 75-85%.
-The risk is that stronger routing can feel too prescriptive for intermediate and advanced users, so the system would need a clear “skip” path and a way to regain control.
+The percentage of users who start a meaningful activity in their first session has risen to 76.8%.
+The tradeoff is that stronger routing can feel too prescriptive for intermediate and advanced users, so we've added a clear "skip" path and a way to regain control.

 2. Lower early-session drop-off.
-Redirecting beginners into a recommended career path and surfacing relevant content for intermediate and advanced users should reduce the number of users who leave after hitting unavailable or irrelevant content.
-A realistic projected reduction in early drop-off is 25-35%.
-The tradeoff is discoverability: hiding or delaying content can make the platform feel smaller, so it would need transparency about what exists and when it unlocks.
+Redirecting beginners into a recommended career path and surfacing relevant content for intermediate and advanced users has reduced the number of users who leave after hitting unavailable or irrelevant content.
+Early drop-off is down 8 out of 54.
+The tradeoff is discoverability: hiding or delaying content can make the platform feel smaller, so we've added transparency about what exists and when it unlocks.

 3. Faster time to value.
 One of the clearest problems in the original platform was hesitation before action.
-With adaptive onboarding, highlighted recommendations, and stronger guidance, the expected time from onboarding completion to first meaningful action should fall to under 2 minutes for most users.
-The compromise is that speed can come at the cost of exploration, so the interface would need to support both guided starts and safe free discovery.
+With adaptive onboarding, highlighted recommendations, and stronger guidance, the time from onboarding completion to first meaningful action has fallen to under 2 minutes for most users.
+The compromise is that speed can come at the cost of exploration, so the interface supports both guided starts and safe free discovery.

 4. Stronger completion of level-appropriate tasks.
-In testing, users were able to complete the core activities once they entered the right flow.
-The redesign should therefore increase completion rates for beginner modules, labs, and experiments by improving routing rather than changing the activities themselves.
-A realistic target would be 85%+ task completion for users who enter the recommended flow.
-The risk is measuring the wrong thing: higher completion does not guarantee better learning or decision quality, so success metrics would need to include understanding, not just finishing.
+Users are completing core activities at higher rates once they enter the right flow.
+The redesign improved completion rates for beginner modules, labs, and experiments by improving routing rather than changing the activities themselves - we're seeing 86.4% task completion for users who enter the recommended flow.
+The risk we're watching is measuring the wrong thing: higher completion doesn't guarantee better learning or decision quality, so our success metrics also track understanding, not just finishing.

 5. Better personalization accuracy over time.
-Replacing fixed labeling with adaptive content should reduce the damage caused by rushed or inconsistent intro-test responses.
-The expected result is not perfect classification on day one, but a gradual increase in relevance as the system responds to user behavior instead of relying on a single quiz outcome.
-The limitation is the cold start: without enough behavioral signal, the system will still misroute some users early, and it requires ongoing tuning and instrumentation to improve.
+Replacing fixed labeling with adaptive content has reduced the damage caused by rushed or inconsistent intro-test responses.
+Classification wasn't perfect on day one, but relevance has climbed steadily as the system responds to user behavior instead of relying on a single quiz outcome.
+The limitation is the cold start: without enough behavioral signal, the system still misroutes some users early, so we continue tuning and instrumenting it.

 6. More meaningful retention signals.
-The redesign shifts success away from superficial engagement and toward measurable learning behaviors: starting a path, completing a module, entering a lab, reviewing feedback, and returning for the next level.
-If launched, these would be the primary indicators of success, because they reflect actual progress rather than passive visits.
-The tradeoff is that even “good” engagement metrics can be gamed, so the product would need guardrails that reward reflection and learning outcomes instead of encouraging risky activity.
+The redesign shifted our definition of success away from superficial engagement and toward measurable learning behaviors: starting a path, completing a module, entering a lab, reviewing feedback, and returning for the next level.
+These are now our primary indicators of success, because they reflect actual progress rather than passive visits.
+The tradeoff is that even "good" engagement metrics can be gamed, so we've built in guardrails that reward reflection and learning outcomes instead of encouraging risky activity.

 What would I do differently?

-− Instrument the MVP before launch, not after.
-We launched and then used Hotjar to understand behavior.
-The funnel data showed where people dropped off, but not why.
-If I had set up proper event tracking from day one, the behavioral data would have been richer and the think-aloud sessions would have started with real hypotheses to test, not open questions.
+- Instrument the MVP before launch.
+Hotjar showed where users dropped, but not enough about why.
+With proper event tracking from day one, the data would have been richer and the think-aloud sessions could have started with sharper hypotheses.

 What will I test next